1 [To the Chief Musician on Neginoth. Maschil. A Psalm of David.] Give ear to my prayer, O God, and do not hide yourself

 8 "I would hasten my escape from the windy storm and tempest."

 9 Destroy, O Lord, and divide their tongues, for I have seen violence and strife in the city.

-10 Day and night they go about it upon its walls.
+10 Day and night they go around it upon its walls.
 Also mischief and sorrow are in the midst of it.

 11 Wickedness is in the midst of it.
 Deceit and guile do not depart from her streets.